 Alrighty, this one may not be in NSW, but it's a bonus that's too great to miss!

 Located right in the heart of Canberra, it's said that Mount Ainslie was where Walter Burley Griffin's vision for Canberra was inspired, and looking out down the city, you can see how his plans came to life.
-If you're extra clever, you can even spot our Canberra City YHA just beneath!

 The hike to the summit takes about 40 minutes winding up the mountain, or if a hike ain't your style, you can cycle or drive along the road to the summit.
 When you head back down, you're just moments from the famous Lonsdale Street, filled with delicious eats and coffees to reward your efforts.